-The roofscape is a significant visual component of the development and can be seen from the Conscape should not present as an obtrusive and single unarticulated mass.
-The roof is to be designed to minimise the amenity impacts to surrounding residences.
-Ols A combination of landscape treatments and roofscape does not present. surrounding suburbs of Edgecliff, Darling Point and Bellevue Hill.
+The roofscape is a significant visual component of the development and can be seen from the JS1202 surrounding suburbs of Edgecliff, Darling Point and Bellevue Hill.
 These controls seek to reduce potential visual and amenity impacts of the roof top parking.